-Saffron is derived by drying the stigmas of saffron Crocus Sativus flower.
-It is a beautiful purple flower that grows around 8-10 tall, and blossoms around 2 centimeters above the ground.
+Saffron is derived by drying the stigmas of the saffron Crocus Sativus flower.
+It is a beautiful purple flower that grows around 8-10 tall and blossoms around 2 centimeters above the ground.

 It is the costliest spice in the world.
-The amount of labor, time, and dedication that goes into the cultivation of kesar justifies the price.
+The labor, time, and dedication to cultivating kesar justify the price.

 Saffron stigmas are handpicked, dried, and packaged.
 Everything, right from planting to harvesting, is done manually.

 It takes around 150,000 Crocus Sativus flowers to produce a kilogram of saffron.
 Besides, post-harvesting, the saffron farm can't be used to cultivate any other crop until the next saffron season.

 Therefore the cost of producing saffron, both in terms of time and labor, is pretty high.
 Therefore, saffron costs a big buck.

 Across the globe, be it the Greek, the Spanish, or the Indian, kesar is widely used for its culinary merits.
 It bestows your dish with an enticing aroma, exquisite flavor, and an attractive reddish-orange hue.